 Retiro is another district, made up of smaller, more residential neighborhoods.
 Its biggest draw is the sprawling Retiro Park, a fantastic green space and oasis within the busy city.
 Families spend lazy weekend days taking a walk or having a picnic, and visitors often enjoy renting a rowboat in the park’s giant man made lake.
 Retiro Park is also the site of many fairs and performances throughout the year, so make sure to check the city agenda for upcoming events.

 The city’s official gay neighborhood, Chueca is actually a mini-neighborhood, part of the larger barrio Justicia.
 It is one of the most dynamic parts of Madrid, day or night, and offers fantastic markets, boutiques, restaurants and bars.
 The recently renovated San Anton market is one of the zone’s best places to try a tapa, or to dine on the market’s roof top terrace.
 At night Chueca comes alive with some of the city’s best bars and live music venues.

-Known for being Madrid’s non-touristy alternative neighborhood, Malasaña is getting more popular ever day.
+Known for being Madrid’s non-touristy alternative neighborhood, Malasaña is getting more popular every day.
 It offers some of the city’s best and most offbeat boutiques, restaurants, take-away spots and cafés, and visitors can expect some of the most international options the city has to offer.
 Wander its streets for glimpses of street art, second hand shops and even pop up stores.

 As an immigrant neighborhood, Lavapies offers an alternative to traditional Madrid.
 Filled with ethnic restaurants and markets, it is the perfect place to have an inexpensive lunch or buy spices.
 Noisy and always full of people from all walks of life, it is a great glimpse at multi-ethnic Madrid.